-- Train - The nearest railway station is Edinburgh Waverley.
+- Train - The nearest railway station is Edinburgh Park.
 To plan a journey please visit National Rail Enquiries.

 - Air - The nearest airport is Edinburgh (EDI).
 To plan a flight please visit Edinburgh Airport.

-- Car/Motorbike - There is limited free parking to the rear of the building.
-This is accessed from Bernard Terrace via an archway and a controlled access system.
+- Car/Motorbike - There is limited free parking to the front of the building.
 Parking spaces are available for disabled visitors.
 Vehicles are parked at your own risk.